 On the other hand, James Arbib and Tony Seba believe that anonymous vehicles and Transport as a Service (TaaS) such as Uber and Lyft will dramatically reduce demand for vehicles, lowering the number of passenger vehicles on American roads from 247 to 44 million by 2030.
 If 95% of passenger miles are autonomous TaaS by 2030 and the lifespan of electric vehicles grows to 500,000 miles as Arbib and Seba predict, then far fewer vehicles will be needed.
 Manufacturing fewer electric vehicles reduces the pressure to extract metals from laterite ores, pegmatites, the ocean floor, and lower-grade ores in general with higher ecological costs.

-Ellingsen et al (2016) estimate that the energy consumed by battery factories per kWh of batteries has halved since 2012, however, that has to be balanced by the growing use lithium from spodumene and copper, nickel and cobalt from laterite ores.
+Ellingsen et al (2016) estimate that the energy consumed by battery factories per kWh of batteries has halved since 2012, however, that has to be balanced by the growing use lithium from spodumene and nickel and cobalt from laterite ores, and ores with lower metal concentrations that require more energy and produce more pollution.
 Given the increased energy efficiency in battery manufacturing plants and the growing efficiencies of scale, I would guesstimate that lithium-ion battery emissions are currently at roughly 150 kg CO2-eq per kWh of battery and that the Gigafactory will lower those emissions by a third to roughly 100 kg CO2-eq / kWh.
 If the Model 3, uses a 55 kWh battery, than its battery emissions would be roughly 5500 kg CO2-eq.

 Manufacturing a medium-sized EV without the battery emits 6.5 tonnes of CO2-eq according to Ellingsen et al (2016).
 Electric cars don’t have the huge engine block of an ICE car, but they have large amounts of copper in the motor’s rotor and the windings and the Model 3 will have far more electronics than a standard EV.
 The Model S has 23 kg of electronics and I would guesstimate that the Model 3 will have roughly 15 lbs of electronics if it contains nVidia’s Drive PX or a custom processor based on the K-1 graphics processor.
 If the GHG emissions are roughly 150 kg CO2-eq per kg of electronics, we can guesstimate that 2.2 tonnes of CO2-eq will be emitted to manufacture the electronics in the Model 3.
 Given the large amount of copper, electronics and sensors in the Model 3, add an additional tonne, plus 5.5 tonnes for its 50 kWh battery, so a total of 13 tonnes of CO2-eq will be emitted to manufacture the entire car.